This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 The reason why this particular person’s answer is pegged at the top with maximum upvotes (likes) is because he spent the time actually writing, explaining and attaching images of the travel hacks in 1000+ words.
 Now, that’s an answer that adds value.
 At the end of the answer, he adds a link to the original or detailed post.

-If I were the reader who posed this question, I am much more likely to click this link now after I am sold on the authority and high quality of the answer, than I would if I just followed a spamming approach.
+If I were the reader or a user who posed this question, I am much more likely to click this link now after I am sold on the authority and high quality of the answer, than I would if I just followed a spamming approach.

 You may also want to read more on how using these hacks jumped my traffic by 10X in 1 Month.